-M WARNING: Any sling used must be rated to carry maximum load weight plus lifter weight.
+Marning: Any sling used must be rated to carry maximum load weight plus lifter weight.

 Use the hoisting equipment to raise the lifter out of the shipping container, being careful to avoid damaging any vacuum pads.
-The control pendant for the hoisting equipment can be attached to the lifter by inserting it into the hoist pendant basket provided.
 Remove the pad covers and save them for use whenever the lifter is stored.

-- 3) Arrange the pad frame in the configuration that will provide optimal support of the load while lifting (see To CHANGE THE PAD FRAME CONFIGURATION to follow). - 4) Connect the electrical connectors for the battery (on top of main enclosure) and for the battery charger (on side of main enclosure).
+- 3) Arrange the pad frame in the configuration that will provide optimal support of the load while lifting (see To CHANGE THE PAD FRAME CONFIGURATION to follow). - 4) Connect the electrical connectors uniting the battery to the battery charger and the vacuum generating system.
 Now the lifter is operational. - 5) Perform Operational and Load Tests for the lifter as directed in MAINTENANCE: TESTING SCHEDULE.